netboxlabs/console-docs/docs/maintenance.md

-# Weekly NetBox Cloud Platform Maintenance Window Notice
+# Weekly NetBox Labs Platform Maintenance Window Notice

 On the week of Sept 18th, NetBox Labs began weekly maintenance windows on Tuesdays and Thursdays between the hours of 3:00 - 5:00am EDT / 12:00 - 2:00am PDT / 07:00 - 09:00 UTC.